UnPAUSE-CIIT/unending/README.md

 # logs

+### oct 6 log

+ORG WEAVE!

+TODO
+- afk scrolling
+- menu music
+- click on the box to open

 ### oct 4 log
 v1.1.0! added left and right arrows, as requested by another exec lol this update is more developer-focused, since the main update is the addition of a resource manager. it's very barebones and super simple, but i'm including it to teach newer developers in the org who are interested in low-level development some practices on how to manage stuff liek that :D